 - Be familiar with the principles and distinctive aspects of treaty interpretation for IP provisions considered in an international trade law setting, and be capable of applying these principles both in a practical context, and in research and analysis

-- Have the capacity to analyse and advise upon the legal and policy implications of the evolving WTO dispute settlement jurisprudence concerning the WTO TRIPS Agreement, and to analyse and advise upon the emerging multipolar landscape of international IP and its implications for dispute settlement practice, for international trade and political relations, and for the substantive law of IP
+- Have the capacity to analyse and advise upon the legal and policy implications of the evolving WTO dispute settlement jurisprudence concerning the WTO TRIPS Agreement, and to analyse and advise upon the emerging multipolar landscape of international IP, the emerging challenges for the legal system, and its implications for dispute settlement practice, for international trade and political relations, and for the substantive law of IP

 - Be able to reflect critically on the implications of current developments for trends in IP law and policy, for public policy choices in other domains, for the management of trade relations, and for international governance of IP at the multilateral and bilateral levels.